 For clinics seeking to expand their treatment offerings, GLP-1 injections represent a valuable addition:

-- Evidence-based treatment: Supported by extensive clinical trials and real-world evidence
+- Evidence-based treatment: Supported by extensive clinical trials and real-world evidence for FDA-approved products

 - Growing patient demand: Increased patient awareness and interest in these treatments